hyunbink/JS_Project/README.md

 - npm to manage project dependencies

 Implementation Timeline:
-- Friday Afternoon & Weekend: Setup project, including getting webpack up and running.
-Get canvas to show up on the screen, and spend time getting comfortable with the Canvas API.
-Create Game, Player, Ball, and Hoop classes.
-Get a grid rendered to the canvas reflecting the initial state of the cells.
+- Friday Afternoon & Weekend:
+* Setup project, including getting webpack up and running.
+* Get canvas to show up on the screen, and spend time getting comfortable with the Canvas API.
+* Create Game, Player, Ball, and Hoop classes.
+* Make basic shapes of contents of game (player, ball, hoop) to render on canvas
-* Think of a fun title for game, get sprites, sound effects/music ready for monday
+* Think of a fun title for game, get sprites, and select sound effects/music ready for Monday

+- Monday:
-- Monday: Dedicate this day toward implementing the underlying logic of Free-throws.
-Ensure that I can set up for in-game events.
-If time, make sure this is all rendered correctly on the canvas.
+* Dedicate this day toward implementing the underlying logic of Free-throws (how user will be able to 'shoot', keep track of high score, and how user will select 'player').
+* Ensure that I can set up for in-game events.
+* Implement Nav links including toggle for sound

+- Tuesday:
-- Tuesday: If I didn't get to it already, get the cells correctly rendered to the canvas.
-Focus on user controls and navigation: play, stop, and reset.
+* Make sure everything is correctly rendered to the canvas.
+* Focus on user controls and navigation: play, stop, and reset.

+- Wednesday:
-- Wednesday: Finish implementing user controls, and focus on styling, as well as implementing the different color schemes and nav links.
-If time, start on bonuses.
+* Finish implementing user controls, and focus on styling
+* If time, start adding fun facts/ misc data on NBA player.
+* Make sure above is rendering properly for proper player.

+- Thursday Morning:
+* Test drive for bugs.
-- Thursday Morning: Deploy to GitHub pages.
+* Deploy to GitHub pages.
 If time, rewrite this proposal as a production README.